Redesigning Your Career: Embracing Change in the Modern Work Era

 ❸ Modern career/work design (How do I make it real?)

-When these three meet, everything shifts— from confusion to clarity, from autopilot to alignment.
+When these three elements meet, everything shifts—from confusion to clarity, from autopilot to alignment.
+All three pieces of the puzzle are essential for figuring out our careers and our future work.

 Today, the world of work is changing faster than ever.
-Roles disappear overnight.
+Roles can disappear overnight.
 New industries are born.
 Massive layoffs happen every day.
 Flexibility, creativity, and purpose are no longer “nice-to-haves.”
 They’re the foundation of a thriving life.
-Yet leaders of big organizations are not catching up under the short-term pressure they feel to bring in the arbitrary results expected of them.
+Yet leaders of large organizations are struggling to keep up under the short-term pressure to deliver arbitrary results.

-What I am hearing more is the fact that people are starting side gigs.
-51% of Americans reported having a side hustle in the past year.
+What I am hearing more is that people are starting side gigs.
+In fact, 51% of Americans reported having a side hustle in the past year.
 (MarketWatch)

-Actually we will talk about this in my monthly Career Q&A session.
+Actually, we will talk about this in my monthly Career Q&A session.
 On November 12th, I’ll be sharing one simple way to start a side gig—even without a website.
-We will still have a lot of time to answer any other questions about your career and job search as we always do.
+We will have plenty of time to answer any other questions about your career and job search, as we always do.

 It’s free, informal, and always full of “aha” moments.
 You’ll walk away with more clarity, new ideas, and maybe even the first spark of something that’s been waiting inside you for a long time.